-On successful completion of this programme, students should be able to:
+On successful completion of this programme, students should:

-- ✓ Have a critical analysis of the varying causes and functions of crime in society; - ✓ Know the history of criminology and its wide range of theories; - ✓ Be aware of the influence of class, gender, race, religion, politics, region and age in the causation and definition of crime and social deviance; - ✓ Have learned key empirical research findings about crime and understood the main research methodologies used to construct criminological knowledge; - ✓ Create research designs into a wide range of criminological issues; - ✓ Read and decode the philosophy, theory and research implicit in different criminal justice politics and policies; - ✓ Conduct a critical assessment of popular opinion, media images of crime and deviance, and the official criminal statistics; - ✓ Have gained an insight into the forms and processes of criminalization, and an awareness of alternatives to imprisonment; - ✓ Have become aware of cultural variations in the handling of moral and political conflicts globally; and of the relationship between the international economic order and crime and justice in developing countries.
+- $\checkmark$ Have a critical analysis of the varying causes and functions of crime in society. - ✓ Know the history of criminology and its wide range of theories. - ✓ Be aware of the influence of class, gender, race, religion, politics, region and age in the causation and definition of crime and social deviance. - ✓ Have learned key empirical research findings about crime and understood the main research methodologies used to construct criminological knowledge. - ✓ Be able to create research designs to investigate a wide range of criminological issues. - ✓ Be able to read and decode the philosophy, theory and research implicit in different criminal justice politics and policies. - Know how to conduct a critical assessment of popular opinion, media images of crime and deviance, and of official criminal statistics. - Have gained an insight into the forms and processes of criminalisation, and an awareness of alternatives to imprisonment. - Have become aware of cultural variations in the handling of moral and political conflicts globally; and of the relationship between the international economic order and crime and justice in developing countries.